Macmillan Precinct Masterplan

 • Thanks for providing loads of info but too much!
 All I want is a copy of the latest concept plan.
 Looked everywhere.
 Don’t want to watch workshops, slides and webcam sessions.
 Please direct me to the latest plan.
 Thank you.

-Maxine Boyd asked over 3 years ago
+Maxine Boyd asked about 4 years ago

 Hi Maxine,